-The 450 kW digester at Rockwood Farm in Massachusetts co-digests processed food waste with the manure of 400 adult cows.
-Muir obtained Rockwood’s approval for this American style, complete mix, in-ground digester in late 2016.
+The 450 kW digester at Rockwood Farm in Massachusetts co-digests processes food waste with the manure of 400 adult cows.
 At the time of photo, excess biogas partially filled the membrane cover.

-After leading RCM’s sales effort in European and Asia, Jim Muir decided to approach the Northeast portion of the USA.
+After leading RCM’s sales effort in Europe and Asia, Jim Muir decided to approach the Northeast, USA.

 Unlike Europe, many American farms are unfamiliar with the anaerobic digestion (biogas) process which can convert all types of farm wastes into electricity, heat, natural gas and high quality fertilizer.
 It does all this while eliminating methane and reducing global warming.

-For RCM Digesters Muir was able to sign contracts with three farms in southern New England in late 2016 expected to total $9 million.
-The one in Connecticut will become the state’s first modern agricultural digester.
-The two already launched in Massachusetts are among the first six digesters there.
+For his client, RCM Digesters, Muir was able to sign contracts with four farms in southern New England in early 2017 totaling $16 million.
+The two launched in Connecticut were the state’s first modern agricultural digesters.
+The two operating in Massachusetts were among the first six digesters in that state.

 As in Europe, this is the right technology at the right time.
 One key in southern New England is an abundance of food waste which farms are paid to co-digest with their manure.
 This results in more electricity and further reduction in global warming.

-Update: Late in 2016 RCM was taken over and upper management replaced.
-However, Muir moved up to assisting PlanET Biogas.
-PlanET is a well-established German based company that has built over 500 digester systems worldwide.
-Today, Agricultural Digesters LLC has advantageous relationships with America’s three leading technology providers, but is independent and can recommend the best digester for your farm.
+Update: In early 2017 RCM was absorbed and upper management replaced.
+However, Muir added Germany’s PlanET Biogas as a client.
+Today, Agricultural Digesters LLC has a special relationship with leading Austrian technology provider Biogest, but is independent and can recommend the best “fit” for your farm.

 The Rockwood Farm wanted a partner to obtain permits and food waste.
 We identified a new developer and made the introduction.